cytosmart-bv/AxionVueOpenAPI/README.md

 Each camera has its own settings.
 Not all settings are available for BRIGHTFIELD.

-- exposure: The time in milliseconds the camera is detecting light.
+- exposure: The time in milliseconds that the camera is detecting light.
 (Lux and Exact devices only; for Omni devices use flash duration)
 - gain: The multiplication of the camera.
 (Fluo only) If very little light goes into the camera sensor make sure the gain is high.
 - brightness: Strength of the led when it is on (Fluo only)